 The following generalization of the notion of strongly regular graph going back to~\cite{Deza} was suggested in~\cite{EFHHH}.

-\begin{defn} A regular graph $\Gamma$ is called a \emph{Deza graph} if there exist nonnegative integers $a$ and $b$ such that any two distinct vertices of $\Gamma$ have either $a$ or $b$ common neighbors. \end{defn}
+\begin{defn} A regular graph $\Gamma$ is called a \emph{Deza} graph if there exist nonnegative integers $a$ and $b$ such that any two distinct vertices of $\Gamma$ have either $a$ or $b$ common neighbors. \end{defn}

 The numbers $(v,k,b,a)$, where $v$ is the number of vertices of $\Gamma$ and $k$ is the degree of each vertex, are called the \emph{parameters} of $\Gamma$.
 We may always assume that $a\leq b$.
 Clearly, if $a>0$ and $b>0$, then $\Gamma$ has diameter~$2$.
 A Deza graph is called a \emph{strictly Deza graph} if it is not strongly regular and has diameter~$2$.

 Deza graphs attract attention of several mathematicians.
 This class of graphs has been actively studied during the last years.
 Deza graphs with special parameters were investigated in~\cite{GHKS,KMS,KS}.
 Some results on spectra of Deza graphs were obtained in~\cite{AGHKKS,AHHKKS}.
 A vertex connectivity of Deza graphs was studied in~\cite{GGK,GP}.
 The class of Deza graphs with strongly regular children was a research object in~\cite{KKS}.
 For more details on Deza graphs and a recent progress in their studying, we refer the readers to the survey paper~\cite{GSh2}.
 Computational results on Deza graphs can be found in~\cite{GPSh}.